hshhahn/hshhahn.github.io/_projects/LiDAR_Thermal_Husky.md

 img: assets/img/lidar_thermal_ugv_proj/main.png
 importance: 5
 category: work
+proj_pdf: LiDAR_Thermal_Husky.pdf
 related_publications: false
 ---

 In this project, I developed a UGV platform that is capable of collecting LiDAR, thermal image, and IMU data for SLAM.
 I designed mounts for the sensor system and a mini PC, set up the radio control system, and performed LiDAR-Camera Calibration.
 I collected data inside the engineering department building of SNU, and tested LIO-SAM on the dataset.
+More information on the project can be found in the downloadable presentation slide on the upper right.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">